 According to the Environmental Protection Agency (EPA), drinking water should not contain more than 500 mg/L. But, we’re not talking about drinking water here.
 Water containing more than 2,000 mg/L (in a freshwater pool) is considered unsafe for swimming and indicates an issue with your filtration system.

-While a TDS meter will provide you with an accurate measurement of the quantity of solids in your water, it will not break down the contaminants, and to break them down you need to know which contaminants are in your pool – some dissolved solids are good, whereas some are not so safe.
+While a TDS meter will provide an accurate measurement of the quantity of solids in your water, it will not break down the contaminants.
+To break them down, you need to know which contaminants are in your pool – some dissolved solids are good, whereas some are not so safe.

 To find out what elements are in your water, you will need a home water test kit or a lab water analysis.
 This will give you a clear picture of what is in your swimming pool and if it is clean and safe to use.

-If you do not feel comfortable measuring your TDS level yourself, you can hire a pool cleaning expert to take these measurements for you.
-Whether you choose to do it yourself or consult a professional, knowing your TDS level is essential to confirm that your swimming pool is safe and your filtration system works effectively.
+If you do not feel comfortable measuring the TDS level yourself, hire a pool cleaning expert to take these measurements for you.
+Whether you choose to do it yourself or consult a professional, knowing your TDS level is essential to confirm that your swimming pool is safe and that your filtration system works effectively.